jzipkin1812/Gravity_Switch/README.md

 * There is still no save file, so everything is unlocked right at the start.
 * All mechanics and objects from the original 2018 game are implemented.
 ## Plans for Future Versions
-* Allow different multipliers for resizers.
+* Add the game's soundtrack.
+4/7 tracks have been composed.
-* Distribute the game publicly.
+* Celebrate the game's official release, coming early 2026!